 I highly recommend cutting a chuck roast yourself.
 If you buy the pre-cut stew meat, they usually don’t have enough fat on them for stew.
 You definitely need some beautiful marbling for flavor.

-Since this recipe is scaled down for two servings, you only need 1/2 pound of meat.
+Since this is a beef stew for two recipe, you only need 1/2 pound of meat.
 However, the smallest chuck roast I could find at the store was 1.5 pounds, which is a lot for 1-2 people!

 If your store has a butcher counter, ask them to cut it down for you.